golemhq/golem/docs/source/golem-api.md

 Contains methods for interacting with a browser (a selenium webdriver instance)

-### golem.browser.**get_browser()**
+### golem.browser.**open_browser(browser_id=None)**

-Returns the browser instance (a Selenium Webdriver) with two extra methods: *find()* and *find_all()*.
-It is not required to explicitly open the browser, any golem action that requires a browser will open one if it is not already open and store it in *golem.execution.browser*.
-If a browser is already open, this method will return that browser instance.
+Opens a new browser window.
+The browser_id is optional but useful when having multiple browsers open at the same time.

 **Chosing a browser**

-The browser that is selected follows this order of precedence:
+The browser that is selected follows this order of priority:

-1. Command line run command, -b / --browsers flag
+1. Command line *run* command, -b / --browsers flag
-2. 'browsers' list in a suite
+2. 'browsers' list defined in a suite
 3. settings.json, "default_browser" option

 Example: